WEC-Sim/WEC-Sim_Applications/WECCCOMP/WECCCOMP/README.md

 **Description**

-Numerical model for the WEC Control Competition (WECCCOMP) using WEC-Sim to model the WaveStar.
+Numerical model for the WEC Control Competition (WECCCOMP) to model the WaveStar.

 **Relevant Citation(s)**